pombreda/pgreloaded/doc/tutorial/pong.rst

 The while loop above is the main event loop of our application.
-It deals with all kinds of input events that can occur when working with the window, such as mouse movements, key strokes, resizing operation and so on.
-SDL handles a lot for us when it comes to events, so all we need to do is to check, if there are any events, retrieve each event. one by one, and handle it, if necessary.
-For now, we will just handle the ``SDL_QUIT`` event, which is raised, if the window is closed.
+It deals with all kinds of input events that can occur when working with the window, such as mouse movements, key strokes, resizing operations and so on.
+SDL handles a lot for us when it comes to events, so all we need to do is to check, if there are any events, retrieve each event one by one, and handle it, if necessary.
+For now, we will just handle the ``SDL_QUIT`` event, which is raised when the window is closed.

-In any other case, we will just refresh the Window's graphics buffer, so it is updated and visible on-screen.
+In any other case we will just refresh the window's graphics buffer, so it is updated and visible on-screen.

 Adding the game world
 ---------------------

-The window is around and basically working.
+The window is available and basically working.
 Now let's take care of creating the game world, which will manage the player paddles, ball, visible elements and anything else.
 We are going to use an implementation layout loosely based on a COP pattern, which separates